SwiftERM Hyper-personalisation for ecommerce email marketing

 Marketing automation software for SMB companies

 Small and midsize businesses have to choose tech tools that work as hard as they do and don’t have a lot of extra features that no one uses.
-Plan your decision carefully by choosing a marketing automation vendor that offers several features packages depending on your company’s list size or channel needs.
+Plan your decision carefully by choosing a marketing automation vendor that offers several feature packages depending on your company’s list size or channel needs.
 You don’t want to get stuck paying for 1,000 direct mail campaigns if you’re only going to use your marketing automation software for social media and email campaigns.

 Marketing automation software for enterprise corporations

 Enterprise corporations aren’t any less concerned about paying for features they won’t use, but they often have a little more flexibility due to higher revenue—especially when it comes to giving their marketing departments options to run different types of campaigns.
-Enterprise companies should take into account the marketing needs of all divisions of the company before purchasing to make sure that no one division purchases a best of breed tool that doesn’t integrate with the analytics and reporting of the marketing automation tool.
+Enterprise companies should take into account the marketing needs of all divisions of the company before purchasing to make sure that no one division purchases a best-of-breed tool that doesn’t integrate with the analytics and reporting of the marketing automation tool.

 Getting buy-in for a marketing automation implementation